 The Lower Falls are reached after a hike of about 1.2 kilometres (.75 mi.); the trail continues another 1.2 kilometres (.75 mi.) to the Upper Falls.

-Note: This is a popular trail and the parking lot can become crowded.
-A Parks Canada shuttle provides transportation between the Banff train station (at Railway Avenue and Lynx Street) and Johnston Canyon mid-May to early October.
-Round-trip fare is $5; free (ages 0-17).
+Note: This is a popular trail and the parking lot can become crowded (frequently filling up by 10 a.m.).
+A Roam shuttle provides transportation between the Banff High School Transit Hub (on Banff Avenue between Elk and Moose streets) and Johnston Canyon late June to mid-Sept.
+One-way fare (cash only) is $4; $2 (ages 13-18 and 65+).